Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Results

 Prompt 3 required the models to set up a high-velocity projectile–target impact simulation in Nb at 2 km/s, making it the most complex workflow in our study.
 Model performance dropped sharply under this task.
-About half of the scripts passed parsing (24/50), only four executed (two without the PSZ correction), and only one script achieved one-shot correctness.
+About half of the scripts passed parsing (48/80), only thirteen executed (two with the PSZ correction), and only one script achieved one-shot correctness.
 The dominant failure modes again involved pair\_style definitions and errors in region and group definitions.
-System setup inconsistencies produced widely varying geometries as a result of miscalculations of the projectile–target sizes and the 1.5 nm gap, as shown in Figure \ref{fig:sim-errors}.
+System-setup inconsistencies produced widely varying geometries most commonly from miscalculations of the projectile–target sizes and the 1.5 nm gap, as shown in Figure \ref{fig:sim-errors}.
 Overall, Prompt 3 shows that models struggle to coordinate the multiple structural and dynamical specifications required for an impact simulation of this complexity; nevertheless, the single correct script indicates that such workflows are achievable, though not in a reliable or consistent manner.
+Models are showing improvement in parsing and execution over time and accuracy is expected to follow.
+The agentic workflow shows that fully accurate scripts for even prompt 3 are becoming a reasonable expectation.